How phone cards are graded

 Quality is determined by the condition of a phone card.

 The condition of a phone card is the major consideration in determining its quality.
-Phone Card Grading examines cards and evaluates each by the same objective criteria, many of which are unique to phone cards.
-A higher grade may help you choose between two specimens of the same card or determine what you are willing to spend.
+Phone Card Grading (PCG) examines cards and evaluates each by the same objective criteria, many of which are unique to phone cards.
 You can depend on the fact that any two cards, even if they are graded years apart, will be evaluated by the same unchanging professional standards and fixed criteria.

 Criteria That Determine The Value Of A Phone Card To A Collector